 We are assessing the changing situation with local partners to determine the appropriate response.
 MCC’s response will be focused on longer-term scale up of existing programs that support vulnerable people and extending those services to internally displaced populations.
 Learn more about MCCs response to the crisis in the Ukraine.

-Remembrance Day—and, for Anabaptist-Mennonites, Peace Sunday—is once again upon us.
-It is the season to mourn the loss of human life in war.
-And the season to commit, once again, to building a culture of peace.
+As we witness violence around the world, it is a time to mourn the loss of human life in war.
+And the time to commit, once again, to building a culture of peace.

 Resistance to war is part of the very heart of MCC.
 As an agency of Anabaptist-Mennonite churches, MCC holds to the confession that war and participation in war are counter to the way of Jesus.
 For us, resistance to war is at the core of our identify as pacifist Christians.